0

 4. Architecture review and evaluation

-5. Project planning and creation of crawl, walk, run phases
+5. Project planning and creation of crawl, walk, and run phases

 6. Programming and architecture support while coding